SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-view.md

 ### How to differentiate between routes with an identical path
 The workbench router supports passing a hint to the navigation to differentiate between routes with an identical path.

-For example, views of the initial layout or a perspective are usually navigated to the empty path route to avoid cluttering the URL, requiring a navigation hint to differentiate between the routes.
+For example, views of the initial layout or a perspective are usually navigated to the empty path route to maintain a clean URL, requiring a navigation hint to differentiate between the routes.

 Like the path, a hint affects view resolution.
 If set, the router will only navigate views with an equivalent hint, or if not set, views without a hint.